top of page

 The word “Creed” comes from the Latin “credo,” meaning “I believe.”
 The Creeds are the statements of our basic beliefs about God in the Christian tradition.
 Episcopalians regularly use two creeds in public worship: The Apostles’ Creed and The Nicene Creed.
 A third creed, The Creed of St. Athanasius, is not typically used in public worship but is still a valuable statement.

-The community of faith uses the creeds to openly declare its beliefs, and by professing such statements of belief we unite ourselves to Christians in the past, present, and future.
-When dealing with the creeds, it is valuable to remember that any relationship with God is both a personal journey and a communal experience.
-The creeds articulate the communal, experience of the Church - defined and lived over 2000 years.
+In worship, they act as communal affirmations of faith, grounding the congregation in the central narrative of God’s work in creation, redemption, and sanctification.
+It is important to remember that the creeds articulate a communal experience defined and lived over 2000 years.
 Individuals recall them as they join with others in the process of discovery and experience.
-Their importance lies in individual experience intersecting with communal experience over a lifetime of spiritual journey.
+Their importance lies in how the individual experience intersects with communal experience over a lifetime of spiritual journey.

 It is natural to have doubts and questions, and in the Episcopal Church we encourage such!
 Join us for any of our classes, forums, or studies to discuss, learn, and engage with others on the journey.